Creative Assembly: Buyout and later games (2005–2016)

 At the Games Convention in August 2007, Creative Assembly announced new titles.
 The first, Viking: Battle for Asgard, was a console-exclusive title, similar in style to Spartan: Total Warrior, but focusing on Norse mythology.
 The game was released in March 2008.
 It received an average reception from critics in the industry.
-The second title was a fifth Total War installment, Empire: Total War, set in the early modern period of the 18th century and early 19th century.
+The second title was a fifth Total War instalment, Empire: Total War, set in the early modern period of the 18th century and early 19th century.
 As was the case with Rome: Total War, Empire: Total War features a redesigned approach to the series and a new game engine.
 It was released in March 2009, receiving high praise, selling double the number of units sold of Medieval II: Total War and Rome: Total War.
 However, numerous significant issues were pointed out by critics after the release.
 Though there were numerous patches, not all of these were addressed by the abandonment of support for the game, which caused many to question Sega's influence on Creative Assembly.
 In July 2008, Creative Assembly announced Stormrise.
 Unlike previous historically-based games, Stormrise is a science fiction real-time strategy game developed for both consoles and PC, released in 2009.
 Stormrise received negative and mediocre responses, with criticisms focusing on broken pathfinding and the game's flawed control scheme (designed with the intent to create an easy interface for consoles).
 In January 2009, Creative Assembly was joined by Tim Heaton, who serves as the company's studio director.

 The Australian branch of the Creative Assembly ported the first three Sonic the Hedgehog games and the Sonic & Knuckles lock-on games to Sonic Classic Collection.
 This compilation received overall positive reviews from Aussie-Nintendo and Official Nintendo Magazine, but criticised some speed issues when playing, rarely speeding up or slowing down and some graphical and sound glitches.
 Reviewers also criticised the removal of multiplayer in the games, previously available in earlier versions of the games.
-In 2010, the company released Napoleon: Total War, based on the exploits of Napoleon Bonaparte to generally favourable reviews that praised the tightly scripted elements of a smaller, more focussed campaign than its globe-spanning predecessor, Empire Total War.
+In 2010, the company released Napoleon: Total War, based on the exploits of Napoleon Bonaparte to generally favourable reviews that praised the tightly scripted elements of a smaller, more focused campaign than its globe-spanning predecessor, Empire Total War.
 The company released Total War: Shogun 2 in 2011, to universal acclaim.
 The title is the first to make the brand Total War the main title, in an effort to increase brand awareness.